State and National Assessments

 Colorado’s assessment system is called the Colorado Measures of Academic Success (CMAS).
 It incorporates English language arts, math, science, and social studies tests.

 CMAS ELA, Math, Science and Social Studies assess student mastery of the updated Colorado Academic Standards.
 With the standards being more focused, coherent and rigorous, tests have been adapted to align with the standards.
 Students may get familiar with the assessments by taking ePATs (practice tests).
 Students who qualify for alternative state assessments will take Dynamic Learning Maps (DLM) for ELA and Mathematics and Colorado Alternative (CoAlt) assessment for science and social studies.
 The DLM and CoAlt will be given during the same testing window as CMAS.
-Please contact your special service provider for links to the practice assessments.

 The PSAT 9 and PSAT 10 test the same skills and knowledge as the SAT in a way that makes sense for 9th and 10th graders.
 It builds on the Partnership for Assessment of Readiness for College and Careers (PARCC) tests in literacy and mathematics and the Colorado Measures of Academic Success (CMAS) tests in science and social studies.
 The PSAT 9 and PSAT 10 also align with Colorado Academic Standards (CAS) and with the SAT that students will take in 11th grade.

 The PSAT focuses on the knowledge, skills, and understandings that research has identified as most important for college and career readiness and success.
 In addition to helping sophomores practice for the SAT, it can identify student’s potential for success in advanced course work.
 It provides more data than ever before about academic strengths and weaknesses as well as access to millions of dollars in scholarships.